plasticmind/extension-lats-go/README.md

 # LATS Go! 🎉 Chrome Extension

-This extension enhances the NY State Leave and Accrual Tracking System (LATS) timesheet system by providing additional functionality, such as automated timecard filling, custom schedule settings, and error handling.
+This extension enhances the NYS Leave and Accrual Tracking System (LATS) timesheet system with improved style and functionality, like focuse styles, automated timecard filling, and custom schedule settings.

 ## Installation